springernature/vpat/springerlink.md

 <br><br>
 We make use of graphical icons on controls.
 Adjacent visible text labels or WAI-ARIA labels are generally provided.
 <br><br>
-Some icons (e.g. "next" and "previous" pagination controls on search results pages) in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) lack accessible names.
+Some icons (e.g. "next" and "previous" pagination controls on search results pages) in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) lack accessible names.
 Users who are unable to perceive these icons by their sensory characteristics may be unable to use these controls.
 We are in the process of transferring all content from the older design to the newer design, which will remove the reliance on sensory characteristics for understanding.
 <br><br>
 Some complex images in journals, books, series, protocols, reference works and proceedings may rely on sensory characteristics to be understood.
 Examples may include images of charts, graphs, diagrams, or maps.
 Generally, these images are used to supplement text content.
 <br><br>
-Images found at checkout.springer.com that are used to convey meaning (e.g. images to signify which credit cards we accept) are not supplemented with text and cannot be perceived by users of Assistive Technology.
+Images found at checkout.springer.com (<strong>older</strong> design) that are used to convey meaning (e.g. images to signify which credit cards we accept) are not supplemented with text and cannot be perceived by users of Assistive Technology.
 These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>
 The Freshdesk customer services widget uses controls without accessible names.
 We are actively working to solve this problem.
 Additionally, we have provided alternate means of accessing customer services on our "Contact Us" page, including a contact email address, a support ticket system, and helpdesk telephone numbers.
 </td>